5 Medicare Mistakes to Avoid at 65 in Massachusetts

 3. Skipping Part D Because You Don’t Take Prescriptions

 If you’re not currently on any medications, it may feel unnecessary to enroll in drug coverage.
-But Medicare charges a late enrollment penalty if you go more than 63 days without creditable prescription drug coverage after becoming eligible.
-That penalty is 1 percent of the national base premium for every uncovered month, and it applies for as long as you have Part D.
+But Medicare charges a late enrollment penalty if you go 63 days or more without creditable prescription drug coverage after becoming eligible.
+That penalty is 1 percent of the national base beneficiary premium for every uncovered month, and it applies for as long as you have Part D.

 How to avoid it: